A lot or a little?

 What parents need to know

-Parents need to know there is some very strong language, including puns relating to the President's first name and a whispered explanation of the original meaning of "Deep Throat."
-Betsy's brother is a heavy drug user who is perpetually stoned, and some of his marijuana makes its way into the cookies the girls make for the President.
+Parents need to know that Dick has some very strong language, including puns relating to the president's first name and a whispered explanation of the original meaning of "Deep Throat."
+Betsy's brother is a heavy drug user who is perpetually stoned, and some of his marijuana makes its way into the cookies the girls make for the president.

 What's the story?